-Figure 4.5.
+Figure 4.2.
 The Create an XML Document Dialog - XML Schema Tab

-Use a DTD or a schema When checked enables selection between DTD, XML Schema, Relax NG schema, NRL or NVDL schema.
-URL Specifies the location of an XML Schema Document (XSD). > You can also specify an URI if it is solved by the <oxygen></oxygen> catalog.
+1 0 URL Specifies the location of an XML Schema Document (XSD).
+You can also specify an URI if it is solved by the <oxygen></oxygen> catalog.
 Example 4.1.
-DITA XSD URI urn:oasis:names:tc:dita:xsd:topic.xsd:1.1 Namespace Specifies the document namespace.
+DITA XSD URI urn:oasis:names:tc:dita:xsd:topic.xsd:1.1 Document Root Populated from the elements defined in the specified XSD, enables selection of the element to be used as document root.
+Namespace Specifies the document namespace.
 Prefix Specifies the prefix for the namespace of the document root.
-Document Root Populated from the elements defined in the specified XSD, enables selection of the element to be used as document root.
 Description Shows a small definition for the currently selected element.
 Add optional content If it is selected the elements and attributes that are defined in the XML Schema as optional are generated in the skeleton XML document created in a new editor panel when the OK button is pressed.
 Add first Choice particle If it is selected the first element of an xs:choice schema element is generated in the skeleton XML document created in a new editor panel when the OK button is pressed.